agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 One additional point to note here is that Hodometer supports _extra_ receivers.
 This isn't something provided by Spartakus, but I decided to add it because it allows users to record the metrics whilst still providing them back to the maintainers.
 The aim is once again to inspire confidence through visibility whilst benefitting the community as a whole by sharing this information in an anonymised way.

+> The aim is to inspire confidence through visibility

 ### Step by step